khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 Interesting.

 There are many more factors, such as taxes and foreign policy, that make Canada an attractive destination.
-However, this blog was never meant to be in-depth on my thesis topic, but I figured for my first real post ever (not counting the prologue) I should write about something I'm passionate about.
-This was a short post - but don't get used to it, I'm just learning how to do this.
-My next post might be less nerdy, but the post after that might be more nerdy - or maybe they'll get progressively nerdier. **It all averages out in the end.**
+However, this blog was never meant to be in-depth the topic, but I figured I should write about something I'm passionate about.
+This was a short post - but don't get used to it.

 Signing off,

-Khalil (TheStatsGuy)
+Khalil